Do Long Tail Keywords Matter in Search Engine Optimization?

 A few of my target keywords that ranked on Google for blog post are how to index pages on google, fast google indexing.
-But, Google started ranking this page for relevant long tail keywords such as this url could not be found in google’s index and google not indexing images.
+But, Google started ranking this page for relevant long-tail keywords such as this URL could not be found in google’s index and google not indexing images.

-As I said in the earlier example about virtual bank account post, I am really careful about the keyword strategy that I use.
+As I said in the earlier example about the virtual bank account post, I am really careful about the keyword strategy that I use.
 I know irrelevant keywords could cause to decrease search traffic under the hood.
 That’s why I am happy the keywords that this post ranks on Google.

 Even google not indexing images keyword phrase isn’t an optimized keyword phrase, it’s relevant.
 So drive niche-targeted traffic.

 I learned about this on a post I shared about Best Premium Tumblr themes.
 I was driving hundreds of thousands of traffic from search engines.
-But, no any conversion (didn’t anyone buy Tumblr themes on Themeforest and Creative Market).
-After I examined the keywords that post ranking on, I found that there were lots of “free” + keyword keyword phrases which drive lots of traffic.
-Ex: free tumblr themes for photo blogs
+But, no conversion (didn’t anyone buy Tumblr themes on Themeforest and Creative Market).
+After I examined the keywords that post ranking on, I found that there were lots of “free” + keyword phrases which drive lots of traffic.
+Ex: free Tumblr themes for photo blogs

 That’s when I optimized keywords into targeted and relevant traffic.
 When I used this SEO strategy in Competitor Keywords Analysis post, I saw a great improvement.

-All in all, long tail keywords drive lots of niche-specific traffic, which could be similar to actually what you wanted.
+All in all, long-tail keywords drive lots of niche-specific traffic, which could be similar to actually what you wanted.
 Remember, every relevant visitor count.
-So you shouldn’t ignore the importance of a long tail keyword research strategy.
+So you shouldn’t ignore the importance of a long-tail keyword research strategy.

 #3.
 Increase conversions

-As my experience, I have found that the user-intent influences to conversions really well.
+As my experience, I have found that the user-intent influences conversions really well.
 The best way to understand the user intent is through examining the keywords which people type in the Google search box before visiting your website.

 Do you believe that people who find “free premium WordPress themes” will buy premium WordPress themes?
-And people who want play games online free will easily convert into buyers?
+And people who want to play games online free will easily convert into buyers?

 As this chart below, more descriptive your target keyword is the easier will be to increase conversion rates.